FPC Admissions Process:

 Welcome to Advising & Counseling

 Advisors and counselors are here to help ensure your academic success at Frank Phillips College.
-To make an appointment, call the Student Services Office at 457-4200 Ext.
-751 or come by Room 19 in the Library Building.
-They can give you personalized answers to questions on:
+To make an appointment, call the Office of Educational Services at 806-457-4200, ext.
+853 for more information on:

 - Educational Planning